 It enables you to pay fees for one or more applications with a single bank transfer.
 After you select the fees you want to pay, they are bundled in an order, which is given a unique payment reference.
 Provided the payment reference is correctly indicated in the bank transfer, the payment is automatically reconciled and allocated to the applications and fee codes selected.

 You immediately receive payment confirmation once your payment is received at the EPO's bank account.
 This gives you certainty that the payment has been received.
 It may also serve as proof of payment for third parties, e.g. tax authorities.

 No. Once you have submitted a payment order, you will still need to make the bank transfer via your bank.
-If you want to pay directly in the service, you can use the credit card payment functionality.
+If you want to pay directly in Central Fee Payment, you can use the credit card payment functionality.